Project-X-Mods/coffeelinux/README.md

 To build your own iso:

+Install archiso first.

-open a terminal an issue the following commands.
+Then open a terminal an issue the following commands.

 git clone https://github.com/Project-X-Mods/coffeelinux-sources.git

 sudo mkarchiso -v -w ~/work/ ~/out/ ~/coffeelinux-sources/releng/

 Iso will be created in ~/out/ (home directory /out)